gl-inet/home-assistant-on-openwrt/README.md

 cd home-assistant-on-openwrt
 ./install.sh
 ```
 It will take 20~30 minutes.
 After finished, it will print "HomeAssistant installation finished.
-Use command hass to start the HA."
+Use command "hass -c /data/.homeassistant" to start the HA."
 ## Start HomeAssistant firstly
-After installation finished, use command `hass` to start.
+After installation finished, use command `hass -c /data/.homeassistant` to start.
 Note that firstly start will download and install some python modules.
 Make sure the network is connected while first starting.
 It will take about 20 minutes.
-If it stuck or print some error messages, don't worry, interupt it and retry `hass` usually works.
+If it stuck or print some error messages, don't worry, interupt it and retry `hass -c /data/.homeassistant` usually works.
-It has fully started when print messages
+It has fully started when print messages like:
 ```
 Starting Home Assistant
 Timer:starting